-4 Advanced AdWords Audience Targeting Tactics
+4 Smart Tactics For Advanced Google Ads Audience Targeting

 This is a great way of ensuring your budget is only spent on retaining profitable customers.

-If you’d like to apply this tactic to your account, you’ll first need to find the average order value being reported in your Google Analytics account by navigating to Conversions > E-commerce > Overview:
+If you’d like to apply this tactic to your account, you’ll first need to find the average purchase revenue per user being reported in your Google Analytics account by navigating to Monetization > Overview:

-Once you’ve found the average order value figure you’ll be able to create an audience list using the audience builder via Admin > Audience Definitions > Audiences in Google Analytics:
+Once you’ve found the average order value figure you’ll be able to create an audience list using the audience builder via Configure > Audiences in Google Analytics:

 This tactic is particularly effective in industries where consumers aren’t loyal and may often flick between different retailers for the best deal (e.g., in grocery retail).